nikki-pru/qa-compendium/docs/releases/73-release-testing.rst

 Test Process
 ------------

 #.
-Release Manager notifies QA that a new build is ready to test via Slack in #rle-build.
+Release Manager notifies QA that a new build is ready to test via Slack in `#rle-build`_.
 #.
 Test Leads / Senior Test Engineers will trigger automation tests to execute against the build.
 #.
-Once testing is complete the Test Lead / Senior Test Engineer will Autofill the build and assign a Testray Task to all Test Engineers.
+Once testing is complete the Test Lead / Senior Test Engineer will Autofill the build and assign a `Testray`_ Task to all Test Engineers.
 #.
-The Test Lead / Senior Test Engineer will then provide a link to the team in #d-quality-assurance which contains a link to the:
+The Test Lead / Senior Test Engineer will then provide a link to the team in `#d-quality-assurance`_ which contains a link to the following

     * Bundle
     * Testray Task
     * Jenkins Report